St Mary the Virgin

 The nave is entered from the fifteenth century porch and probably dates from the thirteenth century and is thus probably a later addition to the original building.
 It is decorated with wall paintings which span six centuries, some of which were only rediscovered in the 1960s.

-The church has become a regular filming location for the BBC’s Crandford series and has also been a location for other major films.
+The church became a regular filming location for the BBC’s Crandford series and has also been a location for other major films.

 St Mary's Church